prjctimg/huetiful/contributing.md

 # Contributing

 Thank you for empowering open source by using our project!
 It's people like you that keep the software community thriving and relevant.
 Your contribution means a lot to us!

+Our documentation site runs on NextJS and uses TailwindCSS for styling.
+[Go to the documentation repository]() to see more about how you can make our docs better by contributing.

 ## Getting started